No One to Fly: A Thousand New MC-21s, SJ-100s, Il-114s, and Baikal Aircraft Will Provoke a Pilot Shortage in Russia

 Aviation Expert Panteleev: Creating a Retraining System for Domestic Aircraft Will Be a Problem

-Russia is at risk of a shortage of aircraft commanders (PIC) due to the transition to domestic aircraft because of the need to retrain flight personnel, reports Postnews.
+There is a risk of a shortage of aircraft commanders (PIC) in Russia due to the transition to domestic aircraft, due to the need to retrain flight personnel, Postnews reports.

-Sooner or later, we will find ourselves in a situation where the number of domestic aircraft will increase significantly, and with it, the need for qualified crews.
+Sooner or later, we will find ourselves in a situation where the number of domestic aircraft increases significantly, and with it, the need for qualified crews.
 Without a systematic approach to personnel training, a pilot shortage will become a reality by 2029.

 Oleg Panteleev, aviation expert

-Panteleev suggested that emphasis should be placed on improving the qualifications of second pilots.
+Panteleev suggested that emphasis should be placed on improving the skills of second pilots.
 At the same time, the training of such personnel will require significant material and time resources.

 The aviation industry needs retraining programs, instructors, and simulators.
 At the moment, there is none of this for new Russian models.